kunstmusik/score/doc/transformation.md

 generic list data structures, users can avail themselves of Clojure’s standard list processing functions to implement their own custom transformations.

+# Additional Operations

+score.ops provides additional score manipulation operations that do make assumptions about the structure of notes within a score, particularly that the 2nd field is a start time and the 3rd field is a duration.
+(The use of start and duration as fields 2 and 3 correspond to usage in Music-N systems, particularly the pfield system in Csound.)

+The following operations are available:

+* sco-dur - Calculates score duration
+* |+| - Adjust start times (translates) for score
+* |\*| - Repeats score for given number of time, translating start times in repeated parts.
+* |s| - Flattens given score blocks into a single score list, composing the score blocks serially.
+Users can provide numbers in between score blocks to advance score time (i.e., put space between notes).
+* |p| - Flattens given score blocks into a single score list, composing the score blocks in parallel.
+* |scale| - Scales start/dur for each note in score according to given multiplier.
+* |scale-to| - Scales start/dur for each note in score according to given target duration for entire score block.